 Friday evening March 19th look for the 6.7-day old waxing crescent Moon to be about 3o from the ‘Red Planet’ Mars, and about 5-6o from the reddish star Aldebaran in Taurus the Bull.
 All three should just barely fit within the field of view of 7×50 binoculars.

-Thursday February 16th the Sun in its apparent eastward motion along the ecliptic, moves out of the constellation Capricornus the Sea Goat and into the constellation of Aquarius the Water Bearer.
-This is the true or actual position of the Sun as opposed to the pseudoscience of astrology which usually has the astrological Sun one constellation ahead or east from the Astronomical Sun’s position, which will be Saturday February 18th when the sun is not in Pisces according to astrology.
+Thursday March 11th the Sun in its apparent eastward motion along the ecliptic, moves out of the constellation Aquarius the Water Bearer and into the constellation of Pisces the Fishes.
+This is the true or actual position of the Sun as opposed to the pseudoscience of astrology which usually has the astrological Sun one constellation ahead or east from the Astronomical Sun’s position.

-Saturday February 11th the full Moon will be crossing the plane of the ecliptic moving north relative to the ecliptic.
+Saturday February 20th the 9-day old waxing gibbous Moon will be crossing the plane of the ecliptic moving north.
 This is known as the ascending node, one of two intersections the Moon’s orbital path has with the ecliptic.
-The ecliptic is actually the Earth’s orbit and the Moon’s orbit is inclined about 6o from the ecliptic, so there are two node intersections, the ascending and descending nodes.
+The ecliptic is actually the Earth’s orbit, and the Moon’s orbit is inclined about 6o from the ecliptic.
+So there are two node intersections, the ascending and descending nodes.

 Does our Moon actually go around the Earth as many graphics show?
 From our perspective on the Earth the Moon appears to circle around the Earth.
 However, in reality, the Moon orbits the Sun together with the Earth*

 *Click here to read my Scope on the Sky column “The Real Shape of the Moon’s Orbit”.
 (PDF)

 Click here to go to the Qué tal in the Current Skies web site for monthly observing information, or here to return to bobs-spaces.